nickmorales/imagebreed_dockerfile/README.md

 ## Using a local PostgreSQL database

 - The provided `docker-compose.yml` will launch a `breedbase_web` and `breedbase_db` container.
 If you prefer to install PostgreSQL on your host machine and avoid using the `breedbase_db` Docker, you can comment out the associated breedbase_db lines in the `docker-compose.yml`.
 This requires adjusting your `sgn_local.conf` to point to your host database, and adjusting your `postgresql.conf` and `pg_hba.conf` configuration to work in this network configuration.
+You can load SQL from [SGN](https://github.com/solgenomics/sgn/blob/master/t/data/fixture/empty_fixture.sql) as a starting point for your host database.

 ## Developing with this container